-With offices in Red Bank, NJ and Marlton, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been denied their sick leave protected under New Jersey state law.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, McOmber McOmber & Luber, P.C. has experience in representing employees who have been denied their sick leave protected under New Jersey state law.
 If you have been improperly denied paid sick leave, or faced retaliation for making a complaint, your employer may be responsible to compensate you for economic damages and your pain and suffering.
 Our experienced New Jersey employment lawyers can get you the compensation you deserve.

 Entitlements and Exceptions to the NJ Earned Sick Leave Law

 Employees who qualify under the New Jersey Earned Sick Leave Law are entitled to one hour of sick leave for every 30 hours they work, with a maximum accumulation of up to 40 hours of sick leave in a benefit year.
 The benefit year is defined as 12 consecutive months established by an employer.
 The most recent regulations also state that there must be a single benefit year for all employees.
 The law also allows employers to create policies that provide additional leave time.

 Furthermore, employees may be able to carry over up to 40 hours of unused sick leave.
 Employers have the option of choosing to payout sick leave, or they can ask the employee if they want a payout or carry over their unused time.
 This will occur in the final month of the employer’s benefit year for unused sick leave.